-A couple of weeks ago, my good friend Rachael (hi Mash!) and I decided to go out for the day, but then rain happened and kinda scuppered our plans for a while (we were going to play crazy golf on Hastings promenade).
+A couple of weeks ago, my friend and I decided to go out for the day, but then rain happened and kinda scuppered our plans for a while (we were going to play crazy golf on Hastings promenade).
 While we were driving along the seafront, we spotted The True Crime Museum, and as both of us are lovers of crime and all things weird and nasty, we decided to venture in.There are loads of things to look at and read; serial killers, mafia wars, random killings, Victorian murderers and so much more.

 There are plenty of authentic artefacts round the museum including the real carboys (glass bottles used for holding acid) used by The Acid Bath Murderer.
 Don’t worry, it’s just a waxwork.
 I think….